ThosRTanner/Docking_Dialogue_Interface/Readme.md

 ## Modal dialogues

-A modal dialogue doesn't return OK until you have clicked the OK or cancel button (or the close button at the top right).
+A modal dialogue doesn't return until you have clicked the OK or cancel button (or the close button at the top right).
 This means that when you create the dialogue, any subsequent code will not be executed so the your constructor needs to be implemented a little differently to that of a docking dialogue.

 You should do all the work you *can* do before calling the `create_dialogue_window` method.
 Any further work needs to be done in the `on_dialogue_message` callback function.